-The policy states that the Board has a long standing interest in encouraging family-friendly premises within Perth and Kinross and wishes to see them thriving in the area.
-AFS fully appreciates that some Boards wish to encourage applications for licensed events and venues which are family friendly and safe for children.
+The policy states that the Board wishes to see family friendly premises thriving in South Ayrshire, and AFS appreciates that some Boards wish to encourage applications for licensed events and venues which are family friendly and safe for children.
 However, evidence shows that children and young people are influenced by the behaviour of adults they observe and this should be taken into account when considering the appropriateness of licensing applications.
 It will also be important that the new policy addresses the broader impact of alcohol on children and young people, including the impact of parental drinking.